menu

 Occupations and Workforce

-St. George is a blue-collar town, with 38.93% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, St. George is generally considered to be a blue-collar town.
+38.93% of the St. George workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, St. George is a town of professionals, service providers, and construction workers and builders.
 There are especially a lot of people living in St. George who work in maintenance occupations (10.89%), office and administrative support (9.40%), and food service (6.86%).

 Setting & Lifestyle